-$\forall g_1, g_2 \in G : g_1 \circ g_2 = g_2 \circ g_1.$ When the group has a finite number of elements the result of the group operation can explicitly be specified by a group table.
+$\forall g_1, g_2 \in G : g_1 \circ g_2 = g_2 \circ g_1.$ Remark 2.5.
+Commutative groups are also denoted as Abelian groups.

+When the group has a finite number of elements the result of the group operation can explicitly be specified by a group table.
 We demonstrate this by the smallest groups.
 The empty set can not be a group because it has no neutral element.
 Therefore the smallest groups have a single element and two elements.
 Both of these groups are commutative.

-Example 2.7: Smallest groups $(\{n\}, \odot)$ comprises only the neutral element. $\frac{\odot}{n}$ $n \mid n$ The smallest non-trivia l grou p ha as tv wo elements $(\{0,1\},\oplus)$ with \oplus 0 1 \bigcirc 0 1 0 1 1 1 0 It describes the turning of a piece of paper: Not turning, 0, does not change anything (neutral element).
+Ø It describes the turning of a piece of paper: Not turning, 0, does not change anything (neutral element).
 Turning, 1, shows the other side, and turning twice is equivalent to not turning at all (1 is its own inverse).

-Remark 2.5.
+Remark 2.6.
 The group properties imply that all elements of the group must appear exactly once in each row and each column of the group table.
-As a consequence the smallest non-commutative group is the dihedral group of order 6 with six elements that is discussed in Problem 2.6.
-Example 2.8: Non-commutative groups: rotations

-The rotation of an object in space is a group.
+As a consequence the smallest non-commutative group is the dihedral group of order 6 with six elements that is discussed in Problem 2.7.
+Example 2.9: Non-commutative groups: rotations The rotation of an object in space is a group.
 In particular this holds for the 90°-rotations of an object around a vertical and a horizontal axis.
 Figure 2.6 illustrates that these rotations do not commute.
-Figure 2.6: Rotation of a book by multiples of $\pi/2$ around three orthogonal axes.
-Example 2.9: Non-commutative groups: edit text fields We consider the text fields of a fixed length n in an electronic form.
-Then the operations "Put the letter L into position \sqcup of the field" with $L \in \{, a, ..., z, A, ..., Z\}$ and $\sqcup \in \{1, ..., n\}$ form a group.
+Example 2.10: Non-commutative groups: edit text fields We consider the text fields of a fixed length n in an electronic form.
+Then the operations "Put the letter L into position \bigsqcup of the field" with $L \in \{, a, ..., z, A, ..., Z\}$ and $\sqcup \in \{1, \ldots, n\}$ form a group.

 Also in this case one can easily check that the order of the operations is relevant.
-In the left and right column the same operations are preformed for a text field of length $n = 4$:
+In the left and right column the same operations are preformed for a text field of length n = 4:

 $ ightarrow M $ $\rightarrow P $

 $ ightarrow M a $ $ ightarrow P h $

 $ ightarrow M a t $ $ ightarrow P h y $

 ightarrow M a t h ightarrow P h y s

 ightarrow M a t s ightarrow P h y h

-ightarrow M a y s ightarrow P h t h
+$\rightarrow M a y s $ ightarrow P h t h

 ightarrow M h y s $\rightarrow P a t h $

 ightarrow P h y s ightarrow M a t h

+Remark 2.7.
+Notations and additional properties:

 - a) Depending of the context the inverse element is denoted as g^{-1} or as -g.
 This depends on whether the operation is considered a multiplication or rather an addition.
 In accordance with this choice the neutral element is denoted as 1 or 0. - b) The second property of groups, b) $\exists e \in G \ \forall g \in G : e \circ g = g$, implies that also $g \circ e = g$.
+The proof is provided as Problem 2.8.

+Figure 2.6: Rotation of a book by multiples of $\pi/2$ around three orthogonal axes.

-The proof is provided as Problem 2.5. - c) When a group is not commutative then one must distinguish the left and right inverse.
+watch out: there is a problem with inverse & neutral elts! c) When a group is not commutative then one must distinguish the left and right inverse.
 The condition $g \circ i = e$ does not imply $i \circ g = e$.
 However, there always is another element $j \in G$ such that $j \circ g = e$.
+An example is provided in Problem 2.7.

+ø

-2.3.1 Self Test Problem 2.4.
-Checking group axioms Which of the following sets are groups?
+2.3.1 Self Test

+Problem 2.4.
+Checking group axioms

+Which of the following sets are groups?